Nagoya

 Science of Materials

-Special Mathematics Lecture (Differential geometry)
+Special Mathematics Lecture (Differential equations and dynamical systems)

 Studium Generale A